 First you are judged on attitude not achievements.
 This means you should actually do very little work.
 Focus on smiling and telling pointless yet entertaining stories.
-You may think an impressive strategy or . . .
+You may think an impressive . . .

 Four storytelling rules for business leaders